MarcoLerose97/microblaze-MCS-fpga-soc/docs/architecture/soc_overview.md

 The system is based on a MicroBlaze soft-core processor connected to memory-mapped peripherals through a custom MMIO controller.

+The MMIO subsystem is designed to be modular and scalable up to 64 peripherals.

 Main components:
 - MicroBlaze CPU
 - MMIO controller